tzachiazo1/min_html/git/Exercises.md

     7. rebase the branch to master
 9. Kickstart 2017 - Restaurants around wix
     1. clone the GIT repo: https://github.com/wix-private/kickstart17-restaurants
-    2. create (and maintain) a repo for all the restaurants in the Namal
+    2. maintain (add & edit to) the repo, all the restaurants in the Namal
     3. if you already ate there - add a review